OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-ordered-list-with-styling/README.md

 # 🐞 CSS Challenge:  Multi-level Nested Ordered List with Styling

 This challenge focuses on styling a multi-level nested ordered list using CSS.
-We'll achieve a visually appealing and easily readable hierarchy using indentation and distinct styling for each level.
-We'll be utilizing standard CSS for this example, but the principles can be easily adapted to frameworks like Tailwind CSS.
+We'll create a visually appealing and easily readable nested list with distinct styling for each level.
+We'll use standard CSS for this example, but the principles could be easily adapted to a CSS framework like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-The goal is to create a nested ordered list where each level is visually distinct.
-We will use padding and list-style-type to create a clear hierarchy.
-The first level will have a larger font size and bolder text.
-Subsequent levels will be progressively indented and use a different list style type.

-## Full Code
+The goal is to style a nested ordered list to clearly differentiate between the different levels.
+We will achieve this by:

+* Indenting subsequent list levels.
+* Using different list-style-types (e.g., decimal, lower-alpha) for each level.
+* Applying different font sizes and weights for better readability.
+* Adding background colors to visually separate list items.

+**Full Code:**

 ```html
 <!DOCTYPE html>